-This is a personal website of Dr Murray Johns, dealing only with the Epworth Sleepiness Scale (ESS) which Dr Johns developed in 1990.
+This is a personal website of Dr Murray Johns from Melbourne, Australia.
+It deals with the Epworth Sleepiness Scale (ESS) and the Epworth Sleepiness Scale for Children and Adolescents (ESS-CHAD), which Dr Johns developed.

 The ESS measures a person’s general level of daytime sleepiness, or their average sleep propensity in daily life (ASP).
 It is a simple questionnare based on retrospective reports of the likelihood of dozing off or falling asleep in a variety of different situations.
 The ESS is the most commonly used method for measuring a person’s ASP, used worldwide in many different languages.

 The ESS should be used with a clear understanding of what it measures, and what its strengths and limitations are.